 The FHA also limits the loan amount depending on where you live.
 You can look up the annual loan limit for your area on HUD's website.

 Qualified veterans have the opportunity to refinance their VA loan* to a lower rate while taking advantage of cash from their home equity.
 In the case of a VA loan, the borrower has access to 100% of the current home value (as opposed to 85% like most loan programs allow).
 However, borrowers are charged a VA funding fee when refinancing.
 That fee ranges from 2.15-3.3%.
 It can be avoided if you’ve experienced a service-connected disability.

 *VA cash-out loans are not available in Texas because of their state laws regarding home equity loans.

 All refinances require closing costs.
-Closing costs are typically 3-6% of the mortgage.
+Closing costs are typically 3-5% of the mortgage.
 Essentially, you can expect to pay most of the same fees you paid when you closed on your first mortgage.
-In 2018, the national average of closing costs paid was almost $5,800 per transaction (according to data released on Nov.
-26, 2019, by US News).

 Loan terms don’t have to reset

 With some lenders, you have to reset your loan term to 30 years (or your original loan term) after a cash-out refinance.
 That’s not how we work.
 We can do any loan term ten years and higher.

 At American Financing, you can choose your loan term thanks to Your Term, Your Mortgage.